soly33tworks/ME-PHYS_Undergraduate_Courses/ME384-Mechatronic_Systems/readme.md

 # Mechatronic Systems - ME384
 **Course description:** https://stars.bilkent.edu.tr/syllabus/view/ME/384/20211

-**Note :** A part of these codes were given by the instructor already in each lab.
+**Note 1:** A part of these codes were given by the instructor already in each lab.

+**Note 2:** We used very rudimentary types of equipment and operation in these labs.
+However, the important thing was to write these codes C language and not any Arduino libraries.
+This includes operations such as port manipulation, interrupts and generating PWM signals.

 **Semester :** Year 4 Semester 1